-As of June 30, 2012, our patent portfolio included 193 issued patents owned or licensed by us and numerous patent applications in the United States and other countries with claims covering our intellectual property rights.
+As of June 30, 2013, our patent portfolio included 234 issued patents owned or licensed by us and numerous patent applications in the United States and other countries with claims covering our intellectual property rights.
 Our commercial success will depend, in part, on our ability to obtain additional patents and licenses and protect our existing patent position, both in the United States and in other countries, for predisposing genes we identify and related technologies, processes, methods and other inventions that we believe are patentable.
 Our ability to preserve our trade secrets and other intellectual property is also critical to our long-term success.
 If we do not adequately protect our intellectual property, competitors may be able to use our technologies and erode or negate any competitive advantage we may have, which could harm our business and ability to maintain profitability.
 Patents may also issue to third parties which could interfere with our ability to bring our molecular diagnostic tests to market.
 The laws of some foreign countries do not protect our proprietary rights to the same extent as U.S. laws, and we may encounter significant problems in protecting our proprietary rights in these countries.

 The patent positions of diagnostic companies, including our patent position, are generally highly uncertain and involve complex legal and factual questions, and, therefore, any patents issued to us may be challenged, deemed unenforceable, invalidated or circumvented.
 We will be able to protect our proprietary rights from unauthorized use by third parties only to the extent that our proprietary technologies and any future tests are covered by valid and enforceable patents or are effectively maintained as trade secrets.
 Our patent applications may never issue as patents, and the claims of any issued patents may not afford meaningful protection for our technology or tests.
 In addition, any patents issued to us or our licensors may be challenged, and subsequently narrowed, invalidated or circumvented.
-Specifically, as disclosed in Part I Item 3, of this Annual Report on Form 10-K, we are a defendant in a lawsuit brought by the Association for Medical Pathology and others.
-While we do not believe that an adverse decision from this case will enable others to commercialize genetic tests that are competitive with our BRACAnalysis test, our business could be materially adversely impacted in the future from an adverse opinion.